 The gastrointestinal tract (GIT) microbiota of production animals are firmly established as key features that underpin animal health, development, and productivity.
-Early gut colonization is of particular importance affecting the GIT morphology, and local and systemic biochemistry, and immunology of the animal with critical impacts on nutrition, and neonatal resistance to pathogenic challenge.
-Although perturbations of an animal’s GIT microbiota can occur at any age with profound consequences, perturbations during early GIT development can be particularly severe and have significant and long-lasting sequelae.
+The earliest microbes to colonize the gut are especially important and affect GIT morphology, and biochemistry (local and systemic), and immunology of the animal with critical impacts on nutrition, production efficiency, and resistance to disease.
+Although disruptions of an animal’s GIT microbiota can occur at any age with profound consequences, disruptions during early GIT development can be particularly severe and have significant and long-lasting impacts.

-With that in mind our group has set out to determine the earliest and most significant influences on the neonatal GIT microbiota and its corresponding relationships with health, immune development and efficacy, and nutritional efficiency.
+With that in mind our group has set out to determine where these earliest microbes are obtained, what factors significantly influence their acquisition, and their relationships with health, immune development and efficacy, and nutritional efficiency.
+We have shown that ~44% of GIT microbes are acquired maternally from the skin of the udder, microbes in the colostrum/milk, and from the dam’s vagina (Yeoman et al. 2018).
+Each of these regions contributes to differing populations of microbes found in the differing regions of the GIT (Yeoman et al. 2018).
+Each region of the GIT (rumen, small intestine, and colon/large intestine) collectively affects the efficient use of feed (Perea et al. 2017).
 Our ultimate goal is to develop smart strategies based on basic science to optimize the GIT microbiome to benefit the health and performance of agricultural livestock species.

 Contact Dr Yeoman for more information on this project.